Want to see more poems, comment, or even publish your own? Become a member.

 by William Troup

 I. Upon the wildest landscapes, my heart did flail around; fractured skies did split the eyes, as nowhere could I be found.
-Honeybees play in rivers of roses, and where thier hearts rest? nobody knows.
+Honeybees play in rivers of roses, and where their hearts rest? nobody knows.
 Fallen boughs cover the knolls where arrows aim for timeless goals; such merriment fills this wild oak heart, yet darkness looms in the morning light.
 II.
 Upon the wildest landscapes, my mind did wonder unbound; punctured soles did spoil these eyes, as nowhere could I be dried.
 Hummingbirds fly in velvet clouds, and where their time ends? drummers may know.
 More saplings are yearning for new skies where oceans leave the rivers dry; what madness lingers in pictorial scenes? now darkness hones the demons cries!
 III.
 Upon the wildest landscapes, my bed is riven by time; fissures leave their marks in gold ... am I awake? or lost in the cold?

 1 Like

-152 Views
+291 Views

 0 Saved